MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-309.md

 ---
 title: MR and Azure 309 - Application insights
-description: Complete this course to learn how to implement Azure Application Insights within a mixed reality application.
+description: Complete this course to learn how to collect analytics regarding user behaviour within a mixed reality application, using the Azure Application Insights Service.
 author: drneil
 ms.author: v-arood
 ms.date: 07/04/2018